SaganVV/WindowsServiceManagement/README.md

 * Make the GUI work correctly

 ## Notes ##
-The function StopDependentServices doesn't work correctly, as well as the GUI code that uses it, currently has a problem that needs to be addressed.
+The function StopDependentServices doesn't work correctly, so currently it's impossible to stop service, that has dependent services.
 I am working on fixing it as soon as possible.
+Also, I am working on fixing GUI.